-Also this year, snow covered the trees, layer of ice appeared on the surface of little ponds and the windows got foggy…
+The snow covered the trees, a layer of ice appeared on the surface of little ponds and the windows got foggy…

 “Would you rather want a boy or a girl?”

 “I don’t know, sweetheart.
-I think that if the baby is healthy, it doesn’t really matter.”
+I think that if the baby is healthy, the gender doesn’t really matter.”

 “Yes, I am,” Kate smiled at David.